 The Conductor or designee will perform an interior inspection of the entire train looking for anything unusual or out-of-place when they assume responsibility for the equipment.
-Engineers will conduct similar inspections in the engine.
+Engineers will conduct similar inspections of the exterior and in the engine.